mircobabini/wp-plugins-exporter/readme.txt

 This add-on can be treated as both a WP plugin and a theme include.

 **Install as Plugin**
-Copy the 'plugins-exporter' folder into your plugins folder or simply upload the archive Activate the plugin via the Plugins Admin Page
+Copy the 'wp-plugins-exporter' folder into your plugins folder or simply upload the archive Activate the plugin via the Plugins Admin Page

 **Include within theme**
-Copy the 'plugins-exporter' folder into your theme folder (can use sub folders).
+Copy the 'wp-plugins-exporter' folder into your theme folder (can use sub folders).
 You can place the folder anywhere inside the 'wp-content' directory
-Edit your functions.php file and add the code below (Make sure the path is correct to include the plugins-exporter.php file)
+Edit your functions.php file and add the code below (Make sure the path is correct to include the wp-plugins-exporter.php file)

-`include_once('plugins-exporter/plugins-exporter.php');
+`include_once('wp-plugins-exporter/wp-plugins-exporter.php');
 `

 == Frequently asked questions ==